-HEALTHPLEX REFERENCE MANUAL FOR DENTAL SERVICES: FUNDAMENTAL PLANS
+HEALTHPLEX REFERENCE MANUAL FOR DENTAL SERVICES: Essential PLANS

 Please Note: This manual is a supplement to be used in conjunction with an enrollee's Dental Plan's Certificate of Coverage (COC) or Evidence of Coverage (EOC) a well as the applicable contract between you and/or the Health Plan and Healthplex.
+The information in your COC, EOC and/or contract supersedes this document.